antoniocaruso/solar_energy_calculator/README.md

 This example is the design of a solar water pumping station with a small night light.
 For this, a [30 W DC water pump](http://www.amazon.com/Diaphragm-Pressure-Automatic-Purifier-Pressurizer/dp/B015FL84GA) will be powered only when at least 30 W of solar power is collectable from the array (basically treated as a direct load), and only when the ambient temperature is greater than 32 Deg.
 F (0 C).
 A constant background draw of 0.5W will also be made for sensors and micro-electronics, and 4 W will be used to power a [small LED outdoor light](http://www.amazon.com/Mr-lamp-White-50watt-Equivalent-Spotlight/dp/B017K9E7BQ/ref=sr_1_26?s=hi&ie=UTF8&qid=1451772369&sr=1-26&keywords=4+watt+led+bulb) during night hours.

-We can run this with:
+We can run this with a 100 W panel and 420 Wh battery:

 `python run.py -data data/cleveland.csv --panel_watt 100 --battery_capacity 420 --power_use_nighttime 4 --power_use_constant 0.5 --power_use_direct 30 --direct_min_temp 32`